syedgalib/debug-kit/README.md

-# WP Logger
+# Debug Kit
-WP Logger is a PHP debugging tool for WordPress.
+Debug Kit is a PHP debugging tool for WordPress.

 ## Examples